-Our meat birds consist of California Whites, White Jersey Giants, and American Bresse Chickens sometimes called La Bresse Gauloise Chickens.
-These chickens are from France and once in America are called American Breese.
-They have the color of the French flag, having blue legs, red comb, and white feathers/body.
+We raise American Bresse Chickens sometimes called La Bresse Gauloise Chickens.
+These chickens are originally from France.
+They have the color of the French & American flag, by having blue legs, a red comb, and white feathers/body.
+We also raise the Cornish Cross everyone's favorite meat bird.
 Together these birds make a delicious treat for your taste buds.
-Free range, locally raised and fresh to your table.
-These birds are processed 6 times a year.
+Free range, locally raised, and fresh to your table.
+These birds are processed every 6 weeks.
 Be sure to order yours early.

-The Rhode Island Red and Issa Brown chickens make up most of our egg layers.
+The Rhode Island Red chickens make up most of our egg layers.
 We are phasing out our Issa Brown hens mainly because they lay huge eggs that won't fit in a standard egg carton.
-They have more white to yolk ratio and we do have several customers that like that.
-Our hens are free range and have access to our large pond, bugs, sun shine and all things that a chicken should have.
+Our hens are free range and have access to our large pond, bugs, sunshine, fresh fruit and vegetables from our garden and all things that a chicken like.
 Most of our hens lay brown eggs and a few white egg layers.
 We have a hand full of colored egg layers, mostly blues and greens and they are still fun to see in the nest boxes when we gather eggs.
 All farm fresh eggs taste the same no matter what color they are.
-So enjoy some green eggs and ham.
+So, enjoy some green eggs and ham!